SheathedBlade/quartz/content/Characters/Amara Illustros.md

 Thus, Amara was responsible for the curse of immortality placed on Ren.
 The reasoning for this was previously unknown, but after the **Second Scarring** came to pass, Amara revealed that she grew very close with the family that she was taking care of in [[Lyntoa Village]].
 During that time, the family would eventually have a son that would turn out to be a miscarriage.
 Borrowing the power of the Stargazer, she willed Ren into existence, with the caveat being that he would be **immortal in all aspects so long as Amara exists in some form**.
 Since then, she had a sibling-like relationship with Ren, with Amara wanting to only show the beautiful side of the world, while hiding all its dark aspects.

 Though her ambitions of resetting the world was ultimately stopped by the Neo Luxor expedition team, Amara's wish to rid the world of the influence of the Concepts was made reality by Ren.
-Thus, the power of the Concepts stop at the last remaining Ascendants, and are never to be reawakened within another being.
+Thus, the power of the Concepts stop at the last remaining Avatars, and are never to be reawakened within another being.
 Now, fate and destiny belongs to the lowest denominator.